 The energy sector is large.
 There’s clean energy, there’s coal, there’s renewable energies, oil, natural gas, nuclear energy.
-Everyone around the globe needs energy—whether that be to charge your laptop, light the streets of a city, or keep a hospital running—the actual price of commodities within the energy sector can be volatile.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Everyone around the globe needs energy—whether that be to charge your laptop, light the streets of a city, or keep a hospital running—the actual price of commodities within the energy sector can be volatile.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Geopolitical events and shifting demands can lower or raise prices, so while investing in energy should be part of your investment strategy, diversification is your primary risk reduction strategy.

 Buying whole shares of specific companies may simply be out of your price range, or perhaps you’d really like to invest in various clean energy companies but simply don’t have the budget for it.
 Enter: The energy ETF.
 An ETF (exchange traded fund) is an investment fund that lets you buy a large basket of individual stocks or bonds in one purchase.
 They’re popular because they come with built-in diversification and tend to be cheap, since they’re usually not managed by humans.
 There are ETFs for almost any sector or industry you could think of, including the energy sector.
 Energy ETFs are a smart option for investors looking for significant diversification, access to various key players within the energy sector, and low costs.